vliz-be-opsci/george-analysis/Interoperability.md

 - Assessing how marine datasets are documented, curated, and made accessible.
 - Investigating barriers to usability, such as differences in data formats, temporal/spatial resolutions, and sensor calibration methods.
 - Evaluating data-sharing policies.

-Example Use Cases:
-- Understanding data-sharing barriers between a national oceanographic institute and an international marine research collaboration.
-- Evaluating how well different marine sensor networks (e.g., moored buoys, autonomous underwater vehicles) can integrate data into a common database.

 ### Quantitative
 A quantitative approach focuses on measuring interoperability efficiency, performance, and compliance using metrics and data-driven evaluations.